kubeshop/testkube/docs/installing.md

 - [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [Helm](https://helm.sh/)

 Installing the Testkube CLI with Chocolatey and Homebrew will automatically install these dependencies if they are not present.
-For Linux-based systems please install them up manually in advance.
+For Linux-based systems please install them manually in advance.

 ### **From Scripts**
 To install on Linux or MacOS, run